BaltaZar-7/ToolsFullConditionMod/README.md

 - Magnifying Lens
 - Antiseptic
 - Ammo boxes (this one is relevant only, if you have "Reduced Loot" mod installed)
+# Installation
+Download and place the dll file into your /Mods folder.

 Works both for loose and container item spawns.
 You can now trade all the found lamp oil with the trader.